Taxi Accident Claims | How Much Compensation Can I Claim For A Taxi Accident? | 2021 Update

 - Loss of income – if the injuries you sustained due to the accident result in your income becoming lower, or even drying up altogether, you can make a claim for loss of earnings.

-No two claims for compensation are the same, and the amount you will receive will be driven by a wide range of factors.
+No two taxi accident claims are the same, and the amount you will receive will be driven by a wide range of factors.
 However, as a rule of thumb, these are likely compensation amounts for a range of different injuries.

 |Very severe brain damage||£264,650 to £379,100|